igorganich/damn-vulnerable-defi-halmos/test/backdoor/README.md

     }
 }
 ```
-I know, it is not clear what happened from these logs.
+This trace is a little bit tricky so it is not clear what happened here.
 But it is enough to look at the implementation of **SafeProxy** and everything will become clear:
 ```solidity
 contract SafeProxy {
     // Singleton always needs to be first declared variable, to ensure that it is at the same location in the contracts to which calls are delegated.